tony-rsa/RPA-Challenge-Fresh-news-2-0/README.md

 # RPA News Scraper

 ---
-> This News Scraper showcases my ability to build a bot for the  purposes of process automation.
+> This News Scraper showcases my ability to build a bot for the  purposes of process automations.
 ---

 ## Overview